-

 Grouping Business Applications

-Consider an Order Processing business unit, which in turn has multiple business orchestrations such as segregating the orders, processing the orders, and dispatching the order.
+Consider an Order Processing business unit, which in turn has multiple business orchestrations such as segregating, processing, and dispatching orders.

 All these orchestrations belong to one complex business unit.
 Now there is a need to visualize and monitor each orchestration as a siloed application as well as an orchestration that constitutes a complex Business unit.
 This requirement can be achieved by representing each orchestration as Business Application and the entire Business unit as a Business Application Group.

-Once the resources are associated with the Business Application and monitoring is enabled, users can visualize such a complex Business unit and monitor it with ease.
+Once the resources are associated with the Business Application and monitoring is enabled, users can easily visualize such a complex Business unit and monitor it.
 In this case, Business Applications can be grouped under a Business Group called Order processing, as shown below:

 Quick Access